 - Thyroid cancer: While rare, sometimes thyroid nodules are malignant.
 Nodules that are hard or cause pain are more concerning.

-Treatment of Thyroid Nodules
+Treatment of Thyroid Nodules in Thyroid disease

-Treatment depends on the type of nodule and their symptoms:
+Thyroid disease treatment depends on the type of nodule and their symptoms:

 - Watchful waiting: If your nodule is not cancerous, this is typically the first step in treatment.
 Regular physical exams, blood tests, and perhaps thyroid ultrasound tests will be performed.
 If no changes occur, further treatment may not be necessary.